facelessuser/PyMdown/docs/user-guide/general-usage.md

 use_pygments_css: true,
 ```

-If Pygments is disabled, but the CodeHilite extension is being used, code blocks are converted to a form so that a Javascript library like [highlight.js](https://highlightjs.org/) can process them.
+If Pygments is disabled, but the CodeHilite extension is being used, code blocks are converted to a form so that a JavaScript library like [highlight.js](https://highlightjs.org/) can process them.

-### Template
+## Template
 PyMdown allows for specifying a simple HTML template that can be used for the output.
 Template files can be specified in the settings file via the `template` keyword.

 ```yaml